Chiles

 Chilaca Chile

-The chilacas, similar to the American Anaheim, are long, thin chiles, that sometimes twist and have a shinny light green color.
+The Chilacas, similar to the American Anaheims, are long, thin chiles, that sometimes twist and have a shinny light green color.
 Their heat goes from mild to mildly hot, but they are never very spicy.

 Chilacas are very meaty and are used many times as a vegetable.
 Most times charred, peeled, and seeded, like the Poblanos, they are used for side dishes like rajas sauteed with onions and sometimes cream and cheese.
 I ate this version many times in the state of Chihuahua, in the North of Mexico.
 They are also used for eggs, sauces, soups, casseroles and fillings, amongst other things.